WICG/storage-foundation-api-explainer/README.md

     // Returns the file attributes.
     [RaisesException] FileAttributes getAttributes();

-    // Sets the file attributes.
-The API does not guarantee that different
+    // Sets the file attributes, such as file size (resize or truncation).
-    // attributes will be updated atomically because of limitations in the
+    // The API does not guarantee that different attributes will be updated atomically because
-    // underlying file systems on different platforms.
+    // of limitations in the underlying file systems of the different platforms.
     [RaisesException] void setAttributes(FileAttributes attributes);

     // Reads the contents of the file at the given offset into the given buffer.
 The number of